-Whilst it is recognised that the best use of training opportunities in the workplace for learners is to find areas of challenge and to seek and reflect on feedback from trainers via workplace-based observation, there is a purpose to workplace-based assessments (WPBAs) that is unique to the credentialing process.
+Whilst it is recognised that the best use of training opportunities in the workplace for learners is to find areas of challenge and to seek and reflect on feedback from trainers via workplace-based observation, there is a purpose to workplace-based assessments (WBAs) that is unique to the credentialing process.

 Unlike the medical curriculum, where there is a summative assessment in the form of an examination, for PEM-ACPs the credentialing process relies on the presentation of sufficient triangulated evidence.
 The assessment blueprint is therefore prescriptive, in that a fixed minimum number of consultant supervisor workplace-based assessments are required as evidence for credentialing, alongside many other items of evidence.
-These consultant supervisors for PEM-ACPs may be EM consultants (general and PEM) or Paediatricians working in the paediatric department.
+Consultant supervisors for PEM-ACPs may be EM or Paediatric consultants working primarily in the paediatric ED.
 It is also expected that PEM-ACPs will have additional assessments completed during their training that will demonstrate the development of increasing independence and capability to support their application for credentialing.
 It is important for the PEM-ACP to show development in all SLOs, and the breadth of evidence required for credentialing for each of the SLOs is laid out in the assessment blueprint and in the 'other evidence required' section of this document.
-The Regulations for Credentialing2 should be read in conjunction with this curriculum.
+The Regulations for Credentialing3 should be read in conjunction with this curriculum.